 This task may be performed either by the repair facility or the reseller as per contract.
 It may require special equipment including labeling processes.
 Different packaging requirements are set for assets to be resold and those assets that are moved in bulk.
 Often, they are re-kitted to add value for resale.

-Different channels for the secondary market exist for B2C, B2B, Brick & Mortar and ecommerce outlets.
+Different channels for the secondary market exist for B2C, B2B, Brick & Mortar, and ecommerce outlets.
 Some primary vendors also resell refurbished goods.
 The secondary channel may be responsible for product support and warranty on refurbished products.
 Liquidators often act as intermediaries.
 These are key components of the circular economy.

-The industry goal is to eliminate landfill.
+The industry goal is to eliminate landfills.
 Some manufacturers claim landfill usage is as low as 1% of product weight.
 Recycling often requires shredding or other processes to certify destruction and/or create raw materials.

 The RLA Advisory Board is comprised of member companies that have a global reach of products and services, and who have been in the RLA for at least 1 year.
 Board companies provide senior level company representatives who are active with the RLA in multiple capacities such as Committees, research, speaking roles, sponsorships, etc. Board members support and participate in RLA events around the world and support RLA membership at the Gold or Platinum levels.
 Board members serve for a 3-year term and can be re-elected to the board by the member companies.